ianh/owl/README.md

 ### operator-precedence grammars

-A variation of Dijkstra's two-stack "shunting-yard" algorithm is used to associate operators with their operands (see [x-construct-parse-tree.h](x-construct-parse-tree.h) for the implementation).
+A variation of Dijkstra's two-stack "shunting-yard" algorithm is used to associate operators with their operands (see [src/x-construct-parse-tree.h](src/x-construct-parse-tree.h) for the implementation).
 I mostly just read the [Wikipedia page](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) for this one, though the original reference is apparently:

 - E.W.
 Dijkstra.
 1961.
 [An Algol 60 Translator for the X1](http://www.cs.utexas.edu/~EWD/MCReps/MR35.PDF).